Iveco LMV: Other variants

 The LMV is available in two different wheelbases, 3.2 m and 3.5 m.
 A two-door, two seater is also available.

 Since 2015, LMV production has featured a host of improvements: these include a more powerful 220 hp diesel engine coupled to a new eight-speed automatic transmission, an upgraded drive line for higher performance and a new air filtration system.
-The payload of the LMV has been increased by some 40 per cent and it is now fitted with new specially designed suspension units and recently developed all-terrain tyres for a higher level of cross-country mobility.
+The payload of the LMV has been increased by some 40% and it is now fitted with new specially designed suspension units and recently developed all-terrain tyres for a higher level of cross-country mobility.
 A key feature of the latest LMV batch of improvements is that they can be backfitted to the entire legacy LMV fleet to enhance their capabilities.
 The internal layout of the LMV has also been redesigned for greater crew comfort, with new seats, a next-generation dashboard and an upgraded hardtop.
 The internal cab height has been increased by 100 mm to create more internal volume and an electronic architecture has been fitted for easier upgrading in the future.

-Marketing
+Success

 As of September 2015, Iveco Defence Vehicles had achieved sales of more than 4,000 LMVs Lince 4X4.
 Iveco LMV was authorized by the Italian government to sell to Ukraine for 41 million euros on 14 September 2014, but never confirmed delivery.